Debt relief options range from debt settlement, consolidation, and management to credit counseling, bankruptcy, and do-it-yourself programs.

 If you also have tax debt, you should consult with a tax debt relief company.
 These companies hire enrolled agents and tax attorneys who can negotiate with the IRS, make offers in compromise, remove penalties, and set up installment agreements.

-Debt relief companies focus on unsecured debt, personal or payday loan debt.
+Debt relief companies focus on unsecured debt, personal or payday loans.
 Debt relief options are designed to deal with a wide variety of debt problems, namely credit card debt, student loan debt, debt from medical bills, and other types of unsecured debt.

 If you choose debt settlement, the debt resolution company will negotiate a settlement with your lender.
 If you choose a debt management program, the company will adjust interest rates and monthly payment amounts to make it easier to pay off your debt.
 Because every person has a unique debt situation, your choice might be completely different from your friend or family member's choice of debt relief company.